-The 2021 regular season is now under way, and the NFL MVP odds are already providing a terrific subplot to the new season.
+The 2021 regular season is now done, and the NFL MVP odds are still providing a terrific subplot.

 Here is all you need to know about the current NFL betting odds to be the best player in the biggest league of all.